 Getting older doesn’t help.
 “As we age, our bones and discs begin to degenerate,” Yeung says, “which can increase our risk of developing osteoarthritis, bulging discs, and spinal stenosis.”

 No matter the cause, you don’t have to sit back and endure the pain.
-Incorporating certain exercises into your routine—and steering clear of others—can help you accommodate and even improve your symptoms.
+Incorporating certain exercises into your routine—and steering clear of others—can improve your symptoms.

 The Best Exercises for a Bad Back